GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/topics/demo/index.md

   - samdutton
 ---

 The Topics API demo provides a look at how topics are inferred from hostnames.
-You can preview what topics are observed when you visit a demo site which requires very little setup.
+You can preview what topics are observed when you visit a demo site, which requires very little setup.

 If you want to test the API with your users, sign up for the [Relevance and Measurement origin trial](LINK).